jpatacas/Mapbox-React/README.md

 `npm run dev`

-Open http://localhost:5173/ to view the app in your browser
+Open http://localhost:5173/ to view the app in your browser.